lovemearowlet/lovemearowlet/README.md

 - i am miildly ok at coding and like C, Go and Lua the most so far, out of them C is my fav
-- my fav lang syntax is Odin
+- my fav lang syntax is Go
 - i use gentoo linux btw
-- im self teaching my self Go, Odin, C, and am trying Zig.
 - i hate rust
 - i also trying other random langs
 - suggestions and advice are very much welcome